databricks/devrel/2020-12-10 | Fatal Force: Exploring Police Shootings with SQL Analytics/README.md

 Alternatively, if you do not have access to a Databricks workspace, you can also download the individual `.html` files and open them in your browser to view the notebooks.

-Additionally, we've included a `state_mappings.csv` file that maps state abbreviations to state names to make the analysis a bit more readible.
+Additionally, we've included a `state_mappings.csv` file that maps state abbreviations to state names to make the analysis more readable.